batuhangedik/Fibo-Fact-Ack-RestApi/README.md

 }
 ```

-### Errors
+### Hata Durumları

-- Let's see what kind of result is returned when Request is written incorrectly..
+- Let's see what the result is when the request has written wrong.

 > ` GET http://localhost:3000/fibonacci?sayi=`